 This doesn’t mean that the coat isn’t linked to skin and fur coat problems.
 It simply means that there are no universal health concerns, which can be applied to most Torties.
 It all depends on the breed and on the kitty’s upbringing.

 What does this mean?
-If your Tortie kitty’s breed is known to be prone to specific conditions, you’ll need to be cautious for those health complications.
-And regardless of your pet’s breed or fur color, you should never neglect its needs.
-Which brings us to the upcoming question.
+If your Tortie kitty’s breed is known to be prone to specific conditions, you’ll need to be cautious about those health complications.
+And regardless of your pet’s breed or fur color, you should never neglect its needs, which brings us to the upcoming question.

-As I promised you in the beginning of this article, I’ll cover some tips and tricks on taking care of a Tortoiseshell cat or kitten.
+As I promised you at the beginning of this article, I’ll cover some tips and tricks on taking care of a Tortoiseshell cat or kitten.
 Let’s start with the basics.